 The UK Health Security Agency (UKHSA) declared a "national incident" in June 2022 after poliovirus detection in sewage in London, England.
 Detection of 118 genetically linked poliovirus isolates related to the serotype 2 Sabin vaccine strain in 21 of 52 samples collected between February 8 and July 4, 2022, reported The BMJ and The Lancet.
-In addition, vaccine-derived poliovirus type 2 isolates were found in several boroughs in north and east London. were genetically linked to a polio case reported in New York, and environmental samples have been collected in New York and Israel.
+In addition, vaccine-derived poliovirus type 2 isolates were found in several north and east London boroughs. were genetically linked to a polio case reported in New York, and environmental samples have been collected in New York and Israel.

 The UK poliovirus surveillance program was led by the National Institute of Biological Standards ad Control, confirmed on October 19, 2022; vaccine-like type-2 poliovirus (PV2) isolates were found in sewage samples collected from the London Beckton sewage treatment in February 2022.
 This analysis has shown that all PV2 isolates identified since then are genetically related.
 And on November 14, 2022, the UKHSA published guidance: Immediate actions in response to detecting a 'circulating' VDPV2 in London sewage samples.
 And the environmental surveillance was expanded to assess the extent of VDPV2 transmission in and outside London.